-A. The cash benefit shall be paid in one lump sum, quarterly or up to twelve monthly installments as determined by the employee.
-Payments will not begin until the month of July following the last year of employment and the entire balance must be paid by the following June.
+A. The cash benefit shall be paid in one lump sum, or two lump sums paid in consecutive fiscal years. determined by the employee.
+Payments will not begin until the month of July following the last year of employment and the entire balance must be paid by the following July.
 In the event of death, the unpaid balance will be paid to the employee's estate.

-Cross Reference: 401.8 Recognit tion for Service of Employees Approved November, 2015 Reviewed October 2021 Revised
+Cross Reference: 401.8 Recognition for Service of Employees

+Approved November, 2015 Reviewed October 2021 Revised October 2021